portertech/chef-librato-metrics/README.md

 end
 ```

-A dashboard with a many instruments:
+A dashboard with multiple instruments:

 ``` ruby
 librato_metrics_dashboard "example" do